-5. How many words should a cover letter be?
+5. How many words should a cover letter be of?

-This is because that's the number of words to fill up slightly more than half a page with 12-pt. font.
+This is because that's the number of words that take up a little more space than half a page with 12-pt. font.

-6. How long should an electronic cover letter be?
+6. How long should a digital cover letter be?

 - 3 paragraphs

-The difference in an electronic cover letter would be in the subject line and the address section on the top.
+The difference in an electronic cover letter would be in the address section in the starting and the subject line.

 The line spacing of your cover letter, including that of the addressal section should effectively be between 1 - 1.5 spacing.

-Usually, the cover letter for an academic position is called an SOP or a "Statement Of Purpose".
+Usually, an academic cover letter is called an SOP or a "Statement Of Purpose".

-This can be 2 pages long - enough to demonstrate your:
+This can be 2 pages long - which is enough to demonstrate your: